sudheerj/javascript-interview-questions/README.md

 220. ### Can I add getters and setters using defineProperty method

-     Yes, You can use `Object.defineProperty()` method to add Getters and Setters.
-For example, the below counter object uses increment, decrement, add and substract properties,
+     Yes, You can use the `Object.defineProperty()` method to add Getters and Setters.
+For example, the below counter object uses increment, decrement, add and subtract properties,

      ```javascript
      var obj = {counter : 0};